 - Water resistance

-We think the best floor for pets is LVT (Luxury Vinyl Tiles).
+We think the best floor for dogs and other pets is LVT (Luxury Vinyl Tiles).
 LVT floors are finished with a tough, scratch-resistant layer, which resists the constant clatter of claws.
 This means a good quality LVT floor will last a long time, even with pets.
 LVT is also waterproof, so whether your cats come charging in from the rain or your dog isn't house trained, you at least won't have to worry about the floor!
-As well as all this, the surface of LVT is kind to your pets by having enough friction for them to charge around on without slipping over.
+As well as this, the surface of LVT is kind to your pets by having enough friction for them to charge around on without slipping over.

 Engineered and solid wood floors, are also great for your pets.
 Natural wood gives a good level of texture, and the finishes have enough friction for safely scampering about.
 We recommend a satin lacquer finish to offer the most protection against scratches which can be caused by sharp claws.
 If scratches build up then solid and engineered floors can be refinished to look as good as new.
 However, real wood floors need to be protected against any messy accidents and puddle-soaked paws as water can damage the wood.

 Laminate flooring is good for pet owners, but not so good for pets.
-It's tough, and resists scratches and splashes, but the hard melanin surface doesn't offer much grip for your pets paws which can see them sliding about if they get too excited.
+It's tough, and resists scratches and splashes, but the hard melanin surface doesn't offer much grip for their paws which can see them sliding about if they get too excited.
 Laminate is fine for areas where your pets won't be spending the majority of their time (or for slow, soft pawed animals) but pet experts recommend against using it throughout the house.

 Regardless of which floor you choose, it's always best to take a few precautions to make your floor last longer.
 We've got a full explanation of how to look after your floor here but the main points to bear in mind with pets is: